top of page

 Search

-The history of coffee
+The Origins of Coffee

 The story of coffee traces its roots from the ancient highlands of Ethiopia to its present-day status as a worldwide favorite.
 It unfolds as a tale of exploration, commerce, and cultural transformation stretching across the ages.